Looking to start a morning routine? Here are five simple tips to get your morning started off on the right foot.

 And dogs and cats and assorted individuals who depended on me to get out of bed and put my feet on the floor and drink loads of coffee to wipe the bleariness from my eyes and face each day earlier than I ever imagined possible.
 Understandably, it took me a while to adjust.
 It took me a while to figure out that the sun was my friend and chirping birds are just nature’s way of telling you the day has started and that hitting the snooze button can be a little overrated.

-To say I’m not really a morning person is the understatement of the century, but this year is going to be different.
+To say I’m not really a morning person is the understatement of the century, but I truly want 2023 to be different.
 This year I decided I needed a morning routine to start my day off on the right foot.
-So I researched and read articles and planned out what I needed to do and came up with a morning routine THAT IS WORKING.
+So after we got back from the cruise, I researched and read articles and planned out what I needed to do, and came up with a morning routine THAT IS WORKING.

 I’m more productive than I have ever been before.

-Now just between us I’m only 5 days in so I don’t want to get overconfident yet, but if this is what getting your mornings on right looks like, then I’m all in.
+Now just between us, I’m only 3 weeks in so I don’t want to get overconfident yet, but if this is what getting your mornings on right looks like, then I’m all in.

 Five Things I’ve Learned to Make Mornings Easier